-According to the , the median cost of a funeral with a viewing and burial in 2019 was $7,640.
 Without a prepaid funeral plan, funeral costs are due when services are performed.
 That means cash or a personal line of credit—either one can be a stretch for many families.
 What's more, it’s natural for family members to want the best for each other, and so they may put pressure on themselves and each other to spend more than you would have wanted them to.
-Learn more about .
+Learn more about Understanding Funeral & Cremation Costs.

 5. You make your wishes known.

 Do you want visitation?
 A closed casket?
-A ?
+A witness cremation?
 Would you prefer a church service followed by a reception at the funeral home?
-An outdoor cremation memorial followed by a scattering at a personally meaningful place?
-A memorial at the funeral home followed by a police-led processional and graveside ceremony?
+An outdoor celebration of life followed by a scattering at a personally meaningful place?
+A memorial at the funeral home followed by a procession and graveside ceremony?

 You get to decide the details, including:

 4. You lock in today's prices on many things.

 Some of the biggest benefits of prepaid funeral plans are financial considerations.
 Funding your funeral plan in advance offers protection against rising costs by allowing you to lock in prices on some items.
 That means even if the price goes up, your loved ones won’t have to pay more.
 Learn about prepaid cremation options.

 One of the most difficult things to think about—the death of a child—is also among the most unknown benefits of a prepaid funeral plan.
 If you have a prepaid plan with a Dignity Memorial provider and lose a child or grandchild under the age of 21 and unmarried, we provide complimentary funeral or cremation services up to the same level as your plan through any of our providers.
 We hope you never have to use this benefit, but it's our gift to you should you suffer such a loss.
 Read more about the Dignity Difference.